 Attractions : Historical Sites and Heritage Locations

-The May Queen was built on the banks of the Huon River at Franklin, just upstream from where the Wooden Boat School is now located.
-Suitable timber growing near the banks of the river, or close by was selected by the shipwright Alexander Lawson.
-A great deal of skill was required to select sections of timber from the trees in the bush that had the right shape to fit the proposed curvature in the vessel.
-Sections of branches and roots were utilised and these all had to be finished off without the use of modern day saws and power tools.
+The May Queen was built on the banks of the Huon River at Franklin, just upstream from where the Wooden Boat Centre is now located.
+Suitable timber growing near the banks of the river, or close by, was selected by the shipwright Alexander Lawson.

 The May Queen is maintained entirely by volunteers.
-Throughout the year, but particularly in the summer months volunteers are on hand to show visitors around the vessel.
+Throughout the year, and in the summer months, volunteers are on hand to show visitors around the vessel.

 Saturday: 1000 - 1600, Thursday: 1400 - 1600, plus during major events.